Poupelle of Chimney Town

-Poupelle of Chimney Town (えんとつ町のプペル, Entotsu-machi no Poupelle) is a 2020 Japanese animated fantasy film animated by Studio 4°C, directed by Yusuke Hirota, featuring character designs by Atsuko Fukushima and distributed by Toho and Yoshimoto Kogyo.
+Poupelle of Chimney Town (えんとつ町のプペル, Entotsu-machi no Poupelle) is a 2020 Japanese animated fantasy film animated by Studio 4°C, directed by Yusuke Hirota, and featuring character designs by Atsuko Fukushima.
+It was distributed by Toho and Yoshimoto Kogyo.
 It is based on the 2016 children's picture book of the same name by Akihiro Nishino.
-The story was adapted as a play on January 21–26, 2020 and a musical on November 14–28, 2021.
+The story was adapted as a play on January 21–26, 2020, and a musical on November 14–28, 2021.

 Plot

 Lubicchi's father lives in Chimney Town, a town covered in thick smoke.
 He used to tell a story about the obscured stars outside the smoke, to the dismissal of the town's citizens.
 On Halloween Day, a monster assembles from trash in a landfill.
 After entering the city, a child finds out its true nature and calls a police force called the Inquisitors.
 A girl then helps him flee to a dumpster, but he is sent to be incinerated in a garbage truck.
 Lubicchi, after seeing the monster call for help, pulls it out.
 Both then try to flee.

 After the two accidentally activate the mine cart they fell into, Lubicchi sees the clear sky, but now has to walk home.
 During the walk, he asks the monster to be his friend.
 After Lubicchi realizes the monster doesn't have a name, he names the monster Poupelle and invites it home.
 However, a talkative thief, Scoop, stumbles upon them and offers three wishes if they keep his work a secret.
 The duo asks for the exit as their first wish, and he explodes a way out for them, and they make their way home.
 In the past, Lubicchi's father, Bruno, makes a bracelet together with him, also explaining how smoke works, and in the present, a search for Poupelle begins.

 The next day, Lubicchi's boss, Dan, takes Poupelle to sew clothes in hiding.
 Later, Lubicchi takes Poupelle to Lubicchi's chimney sweeping job in disguise, and his colleagues are suspicious.
 Poupelle then teases him for being afraid of heights and asks if he has ever dropped anything.
 He tells about a bracelet from his father he dropped.
 After reaching the top, Lubicchi tells Poupelle Bruno's story, although he is uncertain of its veracity.
 In a flashback, Bruno fights other people after they doubt the story and break Lubicchi's bracelet, and gives his bracelet to Lubicchi as a result.
 After telling the story, he tells Poupelle to keep it secret.